On quantifying the spin angular momentum density of light: The SAM current density of plane waves

-We calculate the radiation pressure, that is, the normal force per area $ \mathbf{F}_{A}$ on the slab from the Lorentz force on charges inside the sample due to the macroscopic Maxwell fields.
+The radiation pressure, that is, the normal force per area $\mathbf{F}_{A}$ on the slab, can be obtained from the Lorentz force on charges inside the sample due to the macroscopic Maxwell fields.
 For lossless and nonmagnetic materials, this is